Somali Airlines Flight 40: Aircraft

-The aircraft involved, manufactured on 15 June 1977, was a Fokker F27 Friendship 600RF registered as 6O-SAY with serial number 10557.
+The aircraft involved, manufactured on 15 June 1977, was a Fokker F27 Friendship 600RF registered as 6O-SAY.
 The aircraft had accumulated 6,087 flying hours in 2,777 flight cycles.
 It had been acquired in 1978 by flag carrier Somali Airlines, formed on 5 March 1964.
 By mid-1981, the airline's fleet consisted of two Boeing 720Bs, two Boeing 707s, two Douglas DC-3s, two Fokker F27s, and four Cessna aircraft.
 The airline also leased two Dornier Do-228-202s, both of which started flying in late October 1987.
 The Fokker F27s were used for domestic and regional flights.

 Passengers and crew

 The flight was carrying 44 passengers and 6 crew members, including 9 family members.
 Among the passengers were three senior armed forces officers, including General Omar Osman Diriye, a general of the Somali National Army, along with his three brothers, his wife and his four children.
 There were three foreigners on board the aircraft, including Arvind Kumar, an Indian businessman, and Roman Hoelldobler, a West German.
 Another passenger was Margaret Mary Ssebunnya, a 41-year-old exiled Ugandan who was a nurse with World Vision International.

-The six crew members included Captain Abdi Mohamed Mohamed, also known as Captain Dhafuuji; First Officer Ali Umul; flight attendants Abshiro and Fuad; and Engineer Ali Fodade.
+The six crew members included Captain Abdi Mohamed Mohamed; First Officer Ali Umul; flight attendants Abshiro and Fuad; and Engineer Ali Fodade.
 (Note: Hiiraan Online refers to the engineer as both "Ali Fodade" and "Ali Foodade".)
 He had boarded the aircraft in Mogadishu after a request by the captain.